eclipse-tractusx/sldt-ontology-model/README.md

 ## What's this?

-The CX Ontology is a versioned folder of domain ontology files.
+The CX Ontology is a versioned folder of domain ontology files (and tools to process them)

 Each domain ontology file is written in a format named [Turtle (TTL)](https://www.w3.org/TeamSubmission/turtle/).
 Following the [Resource Description Framework (RDF)](https://en.wikipedia.org/wiki/Resource_Description_Framework), these files defines